E85 Ethanol – Why Run Your Vehicle On It? – ethanol

 Right now, there are some states, like Florida for instance, where E85 Ethanol is not available for sale to the public.
 Instead, the fuel is reserved for purchase by Federal fleets.
 Fortunately, there is talk about adding more pumps to those states that are currently without them in the near future.

 What do most people consider the biggest advantage of using E85?
 Its that E85 ethanol is better for our environment.
-Not only does it reduce tailpipe and greenhouse gas emissions, but it also burns clean because of its high oxygen content.
+Not only does it reduce tailpipe and emissions, but it also burns clean because of its high oxygen content.
 In addition, it is also biodegradable and water-soluble.
 You know the smog you hate waking up to on some mornings?
 The fuel can also eliminate the smog by reducing the smog-forming pollutants at least by 15 percent.

 Still, one may wonder what else sets Ethanol E85 apart from gasoline.
 Well, for one thing, the fuel itself has a reputation for offering high performance with a 100+octane rating, which rivals gasolines 87 octane rating.
 Those who use E85 Ethanol will attest that it gives a superb performance while also heightening horsepower.